Inclusion Basketball

 Hoopz Basketball ProgramME

-1. Get in touch with Access Sport to find out more about Hoopz and the support you can receive to get started.
+Get in touch with Access Sport find out more about Hoopz and the support you can receive to get going.

-If you have any questions, please email the team at Access Sport via [email protected] or Basketball England Club and Volunteers Development Manager Vicki Price.
-You can find out more about Access Sport and Hoopz offer on the Access Sport website
+If you have any questions, please email the team at Access Sport via [email protected] or Basketball England Participation team at at [email protected]

 Learning Disability or Learning Difficulty